Outback Steakhouse Blue Cheese Vinaigrette – Easy Copycat Recipe

 Ingredient Notes and Substitutions

 Good Seasons Italian Dressing is a dry mix that comes in a packet.
-If you can’t find this particular brand, go ahead and use a different brand, like Hellmann’s or Simply Organic
+If you can’t find this particular brand, feel free to use a different one, such as Hellmann’s or Simply Organic.

 If you can’t find Danish blue cheese crumbles, check out the “Recipe Variations” section below for other options.